citomni/docs/how-to/services-authoring-registration-usage.md

 For config-dependent behavior, put a **minimal** tree in a `config/` fixture and let `App` build it.

+Service tests should not assume any route-related config nodes exist.
+If a service truly depends on routing (Rare), depend on a narrow service API you own rather than reaching into internal route maps.

 ---

 ## 13) FAQ